Polycystic kidney disease (PKD) symptoms, treatments & causes

 Polycystic (polly-SIS-tick) kidney disease (PKD) is a genetic disease.
 It is caused by a change (mutation) in your genes.
 There are different genetic mutations that can cause PKD.

-PKD causes many cysts to grow inside your kidneys.
-Cysts are growths filled with fluid.
-The cysts damage your kidneys and make them much larger than normal.
+PKD causes many cysts to grow in your kidneys.
+Cysts are abnormal, fluid-filled sacs or growths.
+The cysts gradually grow large and damage the kidney tissue, leading to loss of kidney function.
 Thousands of cysts can grow in your kidneys and cause a kidney to weigh up to 30 pounds!

 What are the two types of PKD?

-There are two types of PKD: autosomal dominant PKD and autosomal recessive PKD.
+There are two types of PKD: autosomal dominant PKD (ADPKD) and autosomal recessive PKD (ARPKD).

 Autosomal dominant PKD (ADPKD)Autosomal recessive PKD (ARPKD)

-What happens in this type of PKD?ADPKD causes cysts to grow in your kidneys.
-About half of people with ADPKD will have kidney failure by age 70.
-Over time, ADPKD can also affect other organs, especially the liver.
+What can I expect if I have PKD?ADPKD causes cysts to grow in your kidneys.
+Over time, APKD can affect other organs, such as your heart, brain, and liver.
+About 50% of people with ADPKD will be in kidney failure by age 70.
 ARPKD causes cysts to grow in your kidneys.
-It can be severe and deadly for newborn babies.
-More than half of all children who survive will have kidney failure by the time they are 15 to 20 years old.
-ARPKD can also affect other organs, especially the liver.
+It can be deadly for newborn babies.
+Over 50% of children who survive will be in kidney failure by the time they are 15 to 20 years old.
+ARPKD can affect other organs, most often the liver.

-When do symptoms start?Symptoms often start when you are between 30 and 50 years old, which is why it is also called "adult PKD".Symptoms start in babies, sometimes even before they are born, which is why it is also called "infantile PKD".
+When do symptoms start?Symptoms often start when you are between 30 and 50 years old, which is why it is also called "adult PKD", but can also begin earlier in childhood.Symptoms start in babies, sometimes even before they are born while in the womb, which is why it is also called "infantile PKD."

 What causes PKD?

 A change (mutation) in your genes causes PKD.
 Genes are part of your cells that contain DNA and tell your cells what to do.
 DNA is found inside every cell in our body and carries information that gets passed from one generation to the next.
-DNA codes for different traits, such as eye color, body type and sex.
+Almost always, PKD is passed down from an affected parent or from both parents who might be carriers (not have PKD) to their child.
+New mutations rarely occur in an individual without a family history of PKD leading to disease in them.

 What is autosomal dominant PKD (ADPKD)?